 Create healthy meal plans and discover the Superfoods that can transform your plate into a passport to better health.

 Kimchi nutritional benefits also improve a number of metabolic factors associated with being overweight that increase your risk of heart disease and diabetes: fasting blood sugar, cholesterol, and blood pressure.
 In diabetic rats, kimchi improves insulin function and lowers average blood glucose levels.
 In healthy young people, kimchi helps lower cholesterol and blood sugar.

-Besides its beneficial effects on weight, cholesterol, blood pressure, and blood sugar, health benefits of kimchi that have been reported in the scientific literature include:
+Besides its effect on weight, cholesterol, blood pressure, and blood sugar, kimchi benefits that have been reported in the scientific literature include:

 - Increased antioxidant status

 - Anti-aging properties [1,6]

 - Anti-cancer benefits [1,7]

 - Protection from atherosclerosis

 Immune stimulating effects of kimchi need further study

 One of the other possible benefits of eating kimchi is immune system stimulation, potentially decreasing the risk of viral infections such as the flu.
 In animals, kimchi stimulates the growth of immune cells such as spleen cells, bone marrow cells, thymus cells, and B cells.
 The probiotic strain lactobacillus plantarum isolated from kimchi increases the production of immunoglobulin A (IgA), an antibody that plays a critical role in immunity, in mice.